The evolution of the radio luminosity function of group galaxies in COSMOS: Methods and analysis

-The redshift bins are large enough not to be affected severely by photometric redshift uncertainty, and follow the selection of \cite{novak17} to allow comparisons.
-Luminosity bins in each redshift bin span exactly the observed luminosity range of the data.
-In order to eliminate possible issues due to poorer sampling, the lowest luminosity has a range of values from the faintest observed source to the 5$\sigma$ detection threshold at the upper redshift limit (corresponding to $5\times 2.3~\mujybeam$ at 3~GHz).
+The redshift bins are large enough not to be affected severely by photometric redshift uncertainty and follow the selection of \cite{novak17} to allow comparisons.
+Luminosity bins in each redshift bin span the data's observed luminosity range.
+To eliminate possible issues due to poorer sampling, the lowest luminosity ranges from the faintest observed source to the 5$\sigma$ detection threshold at the upper redshift limit (corresponding to $5\times 2.3~\mujybeam$ at 3~GHz).
 The reported luminosity for each RLF is the median luminosity of the sources within the bin.
-The RLFs for all group galaxies are shown in Fig.~\ref{fig:lfgrid} (black points) and are also listed in Table~\ref{tab:lumfun_vmax}.
-The RLFs for the BGGs and SGs are also shown in Fig.~\ref{fig:lfgrid} (red squares/yellow stars), and are listed in Tables~\ref{tab:lumfun_bgg}~and~\ref{tab:lumfun_sg}, respectively.
-The low-$z$ bin in Fig.~\ref{fig:rlf_evol} is split in two halo mass $M_{\rm 200c}$ bins, above and below $10^{13.3}M_{\odot}$, and for our further analysis we use the values above.
-We note that at $1.6 < z < 2.3$ we have only 2 SGs above our halo-mass cut ($M_{\rm 200c} > 10^{13.3} M_{\odot}$), thus we do not calculate their RLF.
-This is related to limits in the radio power that are probed at those redshifts, leading to low statistics as well as scarcity of massive groups.
-As discussed in \cite{novak18}, there is only 5-10\% loss of completeness on the optical/NIR counterparts above $z\sim2$.
+The RLFs for all group galaxies are shown in Figs~\ref{fig:lfgrid_scale}~and~\ref{fig:lfgrid} (black points) and are also listed in Table~\ref{tab:lumfun_vmax}.
+The RLFs for the BGGs and SGs are also shown in Figs~\ref{fig:lfgrid_scale}~and~\ref{fig:lfgrid} (red squares/yellow stars) and are listed in Tables~\ref{tab:lumfun_bgg}~and~\ref{tab:lumfun_sg}, respectively.
+The $z$ bins in Figs~\ref{fig:lfgrid_scale}~and~\ref{fig:lfgrid} are split in two halo mass $M_{\rm 200c}$ bins, above and below $10^{13.5}M_{\odot}$, and for our further analysis, we use the values above.
+We note that at $1.6 < z < 2.3$ we do not have SGs above our halo-mass cut ($M_{\rm 200c} > 10^{13.5} M_{\odot}$).
+This is related to limits in the radio power that are probed at those redshifts, leading to low statistics and scarcity of less massive groups.
+As discussed in \cite{novak18}, there is only a 5-10\% loss of completeness on the optical/NIR counterparts above $z\sim2$.